The Railway Children (2000 film): Plot

 Bobbie eventually discovers the truth of her father's absence, despite her mother's efforts to shield the children from it, and appeals to the old gentleman for help.
 As a director of the railway company with influential friends, he is able to help prove their father's innocence.
-The family is reunited.
+Bobbie meets her freed father at the railway station and the family is reunited.

-There are hints of a possible future romance between Jim and Bobbie and the father takes over control of the railway from the old gentlemen.